-The Operator element (Figure 6-17) describes the Operator of a service.
+The Operator element (Figure 6-18) describes the Operator of a service.
 Every operator has an id attribute.
 References to operators within the document are made through the id (rather than the OperatorCode or the NationalOperatorCode), in order to guarantee a unique reference.
 Operator comprises:

 - NationalOperatorCode: Unique national identifier of operator.
 This element is to support a future planned national operator code. - OperatorCode: Unique Identifier of operator within document. - PrivateCode: Alternative Identifier of operator for support of legacy codes. (+ TXC v2.4,) - OperatorNamesGroup: Contains elements relating to the Operator's name.
 See below - OperatorLicenceGroup: Contains elements relating to the Operator's Licence.
 See below. - OtherLicences: Alternative Licences for the operator. (+TXC v2.4) - OperatorParentGroup: Information the relationship with other parent operators.
 See below. (+TXC v2.4) - OperatorInfoGroup: Further information about the operator.
-See below. (+TXC v2.4). - OperatorContactGroup: Information about how to contact the operator.
-See below. (+TXC v2.4) - Garages: The garages which the operator runs.
+See below. (+TXC v2.4).

+- OperatorContactGroup: Information about how to contact the operator.
+See below. (+TXC v2.4) - AccessibilityBookings: Information about making booking for wheelchair and accessible use for services which the operator runs.
+See below. (+TXC v2.5). - Garages: The garages which the operator runs.
 See below. - ContributorGroup: Information about data rights held by operator.
 See below. (+TXC v2.4).